ARTICLE I. NAME

 Any Member in good standing may move an amendment at any regular membership meeting.
 If a motion to amend is seconded, the Membership shall be notified as provided in Article VI, Section D. At the meeting to consider adoption, the proposed amendment must receive a two-thirds affirmative vote of members voting, in order to be incorporated into these bylaws.

-These bylaws were updated February, 2021.
+These bylaws were updated in October 2021.